Who Needs a Gym? Try One of The 9 Best Workout Apps Instead

 This GPS-based app is great for runners and cyclers.
 It tracks your progress, pace and speed then uses the tracking info to help you essentially compete against yourself.
 Plus, it has an amazing desktop experience, too.
 The basic app is free, its Premium Upgrade, which offers extra tracking features, training videos and live feedback, is $7.99 a month or $59 a year

 Get it: Strava

-If you're not quite ready to splurge on a personal trainer, try Aaptiv, which offers trainer-led audio workouts in the realm of outdoor running, treadmill workouts, strength traning and more.
+If you’re not quite ready to splurge on a personal trainer, try Aaptiv, which offers trainer-led audio workouts in the realm of outdoor running, treadmill workouts, strength traning and more.
 You can track your progress and even download some of the workouts.
-Aaptiv offers a 30-day free trial, then it's $14.99 per month, though the app is running a 45 percent off deal for the New Year, which comes out to $8.33 a month.
+Aaptiv offers a 30-day free trial, then it’s $14.99 per month, or $99.99 per year.

 Get it: Aaptiv

 Don’t splurge on fancy yoga studios and opt for Down Dog instead.
 This app provides various lengths of Vinyasa flow yoga classes with music and audio instruction.
 The classes come in full or short practice forms, quick fixes for those days you just don’t have the time and even restorative sessions.
 The app, which has a 5-star rating in the iTunes store, is free.
 Its pro version, which provides different pacing, playlist variety and specific body-part focused practices, is $7.99 a month or $49.99 per year.

 Get it: Down Dog